Your Academic Liaison Librarian can help you create and edit your online reading lists. Contact them for:

 4. Add saved information from 'My Bookmarks' to your online reading list

-In your online reading list, use the Action Bar to navigate to the section of the list where you'd like the article to appear.
-Click 'Add Resource' and either select the book from your recent bookmarks, or use the search box to find a bookmarked item.
+If you have not added the article to a list as part of the bookmarking process, go to your online reading list, use the Action Bar to navigate to the section of the list where you'd like the article to appear.
+Click 'Add Resource' and either select the article from your recent bookmarks, or use the search box to find a bookmarked item.

 5. Add an Importance

-Select Essential, Recommended or Further reading from the dropdown list next to your newly-added resource.
+Select Essential, Recommended or Further reading from the dropdown list next to your newly-added resource to help students prioritise their reading.

 1. Ensure that the Bookmark Browser Extension is added to your web browser